BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 The easiest way is probably to just copy the `.conf` file from the one of the default config-files and edit it to your liking.

 Inside each map-config you can change all sorts of map-settings like e.g. the display-name of the map or the order in which the map is shown on the web-app.
-Just view the comments in the default config-file that bluemap generated for you.
+Just view the comments in the default config-file that BlueMap generated for you.
 Everything is explained there.

 ## Performance tweaking